 Salespeople are a talkative lot.
 Listening is key to building great relationships, and critical to building a successful career.
 Communication is a two-way path.
 Not only you have to speak well, but also you have to listen carefully.
 Remember this “Communication leads to conversations; conversations lead to conversions.”

 Effective communication happens when both parties listen to each other and respond accordingly.
-Listening to your prospect will help you understand prospects’ interests and expectations.
+Heeding to your leads will help you understand prospects’ interests and expectations.

-Most of the sales reps stress on particular points such as price, benefits of the products or services, the example of existing customers, etc. instead of understanding customer’s problems and providing the solution.
+Most of the sales reps stress on particular points such as price, benefits of the products or services, the example of existing customers, and other kinds of stress factors.
+Instead of understanding the customer’s problems and providing the solution.
 This way of approaching the products/services throws the picture of compelling to the prospects for the products.
-Therefore, listening to your prospects is one of the most significant factors that should be included in the sales strategy.
+Therefore, include active listening to your clients in your skillset as one of the most significant factors in the sales strategy.

 6. Emphasize the risks and opportunities